Campaign Against Antisemitism: Rallies and petitions

 CAA's first demonstration was in 2014 against the Tricycle Theatre in London, which had cancelled its hosting of that November's UK Jewish Film Festival due to the contemporaneous conflict in Gaza, unless the festival rejected funding from parties involved in the conflict, specifically a £1,400 sponsorship from the Israeli embassy, which the Tricycle Theatre offered to replace.
-In August 2014, following discussions with the festival organizers, the Tricycle withdrew its condition.

 Later that same summer, CAA led a demonstration outside the Royal Courts of Justice, attracting an estimated 5,000 people in the largest protest against antisemitism in a generation following a spike in antisemitic incidents.
-Attendees heard from Chief Rabbi Ephraim Mirvis, representatives from the Board of Deputies and others.
+Attendees heard from Chief Rabbi Ephraim Mirvis, Maajid Nawaz, Douglas Murray, representatives from the Board of Deputies and others.

 In August 2018, CAA organised a demonstration outside Labour Party's headquarters to protest against the handling of antisemitism in the Labour Party, and to condemn the-then party leader, Jeremy Corbyn.
 That same month, the organisation launched a Change.org petition titled "Jeremy Corbyn is an antisemite and must go"; it featured a Labour slogan modified to read "For the many not the Jew", which was signed by over 30,000 by 30 August 2018.
 A counter-petition against CAA with the title "To Get the Charity Commission to Deregister the Zionist Campaign Against Anti-Semitism" was signed by almost 7,500 and sent to the Charity Commission for England and Wales, which said in response that it was "assessing concerns raised about the Campaign Against Antisemitism's campaigning activities".
 In October 2018, the Charity Commission said that charities must be independent of party politics and insisted that CAA reword its petition.